scrose/mlp-explorer/client/README.md

 ### MLE Explorer

-The Explorer app is a metadata management tool for browsing and editing the MLP collection and viewing historic and corresponding repeat (modern) survey images.
+The Explorer index is a metadata management tool for browsing and editing the MLP collection and viewing historic and corresponding repeat (modern) survey images.

 Accessible to Authenticated Users, the Mountain Legacy Explorer (MLE) Editor can be